0x416c616e/unfinished_projects/README.md

 **SQL learning**: a repo of notes on learning SQL.
 What I still need to do: convert my CS315 database stuff to this repo.
 [Link](https://github.com/0x416c616e/sql_learning)

 **Data Aggregator**: Aggregates financial data from a number of sources.
 What I still need to do: use Yahoo Finance or the Bloomberg Open API or whatever in order to aggregate financial data from numerous sources.
 Should be able to track stocks or bonds over time.
 [Link](https://github.com/0x416c616e/sfrdataaggregator)

-**Abyss Dropper**: A multi-stage payload dropper.
-What I still need to do: everything aside from the logo.
-[Link](https://github.com/0x416c616e/abyssdropper)

 **Chicagoland Software**: My new website.
 What I still need to do: server, SSL, layout, logo, content, etc. It wil be like a more updated version of my old Saint Louis Software website.
 The blog should use SSG, and the projects section should have a more up-to-date list of my GitHub projects.
 [Link](https://github.com/0x416c616e/chicagolandsoftware)